organicmaps/organicmaps/3party/jansson/doc/apiref.rst

     Store a JSON value with no conversion to a :type:`json_t` pointer.

 ``O`` (any value) [json_t \*]
-    Like ``O``, but the JSON value's reference count is incremented.
+    Like ``o``, but the JSON value's reference count is incremented.
+    Storage pointers should be initialized NULL before using unpack.
+    The caller is responsible for releasing all references incremented by unpack, even when an error occurs.

 ``[fmt]`` (array)
-    Convert each item in the JSON array according to the inner format string. ``fmt`` may contain objects and arrays, i.e. recursive value extraction is supporetd.
+    Convert each item in the JSON array according to the inner format string. ``fmt`` may contain objects and arrays, i.e. recursive value extraction is supported.

 ``{fmt}`` (object)
     Convert each item in the JSON object according to the inner format string ``fmt``.
-The first, third, etc. format character represent a key, and must be ``s``.
+The first, third, etc. format specifier represent a key, and must be ``s``.
 The corresponding argument to unpack functions is read as the object key.
-The second fourth, etc. format character represent a value and is written to the address given as the corresponding argument. **Note** that every other argument is read from and every other is written to.
+The second fourth, etc. format specifier represent a value and is written to the address given as the corresponding argument. **Note** that every other argument is read from and every other is written to.

-    ``fmt`` may contain objects and arrays as values, i.e. recursive value extraction is supporetd.
+    ``fmt`` may contain objects and arrays as values, i.e. recursive value extraction is supported.

     .. versionadded:: 2.3
        Any ``s`` representing a key may be suffixed with a ``?`` to